 AG36 An entity's own equity instruments are not recognised as a financial asset regardless of the reason for which they are reacquired.
-Paragraph 33 requires an entity that reacquires its own equity instruments to deduct those equity instruments from equity.
-However, when an entity holds its own equity on behalf of others, eg a financial institution holding its own equity on behalf of a client, there is an agency relationship and as a result those holdings are not included in the entity's balance sheet.
+Paragraph 33 requires an entity that reacquires its own equity instruments to deduct those equity instruments from equity (but see also paragraph 33A).
+However, when an entity holds its own equity on behalf of others, eg a financial institution holding its own equity on behalf of a client, there is an agency relationship and as a result those holdings are not included in the entity's statement of financial position.